 You may be eligible for retiree health care coverage when you leave SPE.
-Please refer to the separate "Retiree Medical Plan" document in the Plan Information section of www.KENKOatSPE.com Web site if you are eligible to participate in the Retiree Medical Plan.
+Please refer to the separate "Retiree Medical Plan" document in the Plan Information section of https://benefits.sonypictures.com website if you are eligible to participate in the Retiree Medical Plan.